A Dark Room: Development

 A Dark Room was created by Michael Townsend, the founder and lead developer of Doublespeak Games.
 It was released as a browser game on June 10, 2013.
 According to Townsend, the game was designed to tell its story entirely through environmental cues, rather than relying on exposition and dialogue.
 In July 2013, Townsend released the source code of the game on GitHub under the open-source license MPL 2.0.

 Soon, Townsend was contacted by developer Amir Rajan, who asked for permission to adapt the game for iOS.
 Amir ported the game to iOS using the RubyMotion mobile toolchain, and released it on the App Store in late 2013.
 An Android port of A Dark Room was released in 2016.
 A Nintendo Switch version of the game was released on April 12, 2019.
 On April 26, the game was removed from the Nintendo eShop because Rajan included a Ruby editor in the game as "a last second 'spark of inspiration.'"
 Rajan apologized for the incident, stating that he simply wanted to introduce people to coding.
-It was released in Japan on May 7, 2020, and has since been restored on the North American eShop.
+The Nintendo eShop listing has since been restored and the game is available for purchase.
+It was released in Japan on May 7, 2020.

 On October 12, 2020, an open-source contributor Jonathon Orsi added audio capabilities to the browser game and created various lo-fi sound effects and ambient background music.